PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

 The Cecilia Prize

-A restoration generator known as the Cecilia Prize was launched by creative team BBH London on August 24th, 2012 with a competition to see who could come up with the best interpretation of the painting.
-The submitted images were then funneled into a Pinterest board (shown below) and a Twitter feed with the hashtag #ceciliaprize.
-The contest was featured on the Huffington Post, AdWeek and CNet, noting that the winner would receive a poster of the original painting.
+On August 24th, 2012, a restoration generator app known as the Cecilia Prize was launched by creative team BBH London, along with a competition to see who could come up with the best interpretation of the painting.
+The image submissions were then funneled into a Pinterest board (shown below) and a Twitter feed with the hashtag #ceciliaprize.
+The contest was covered by the Huffington Post, AdWeek and CNet, noting that the winner would receive a poster of the original painting.

-On September 19th, Spanish newspaper El Correo reported that Cecilia Gimenez has claimed copyright on her restoration while demanding royalties from the Santi Spiritus Hospital Foundation, the church organization that owns the restored painting.
-According to local news reports, the church has earned more than 2,000 euros in the first four days after implementing an entrance fee of one euro on visitors and tourists who flocked to see the now infamous painting in real life.
+On September 19th, 2012, Spanish newspaper El Correo reported that Gimenez has claimed copyright on her restoration and is demanding royalties from the Santi Spiritus Hospital Foundation, the church organization that owns the restored painting.
 Speaking on behalf of Gimenez, one of her attorneys Enrique Trebolle explained that the client “just wants the church to conform to the law” and would like to donate the proceedings towards Muscular atrophy charities.
+On August 13th, 2013, almost a year later, Spanish newspaper Heraldo de Aragon reported that the local council of Borja and Gimenez will sign a deal in the coming week to share profits from souvenir merchandise featuring the botched image, entitling Gimenez to 49 percent of the total revenues.

 The Telegraph – Elderly woman who botched religious fresco demands royalties